cahya-wirawan/deepracer-tools/README.md

 ## Auto Submission

 AWS DeepRacer provides a virtual circuit where we can submit our model.
-The same model can get difference lap time for every submission, therefore people resubmit it several time to get the fastest possible lap time.
-There is currently no restriction how often we can submit our model, however we have to wait 30 minutes between submission.
-All of these submissions have been done using a web browser since there is currently no DeepRacer capability in AWS cli.
-Some people use Selenium web browser plugin to automate this task.
+The same model can get different lap time for every submission, therefore people resubmit it several times to get the fastest possible lap time.
+There is currently no restriction on how often we can submit our model, however, we have to wait 30 minutes between submission.
+All of these submissions have been done using a web browser since there is currently no DeepRacer capability in AWS CLI.
+Some people use the Selenium web browser plugin to automate this task.

-The aim of this DeepRacer Auto Submission Tool is, as the title says, to resubmit automatically a DeepRacer model every 30 minutes using only command line interface.
-It consists of several shell scripts and requires only curl, a command line tool for data transfer, and jq, a lightweight command line JSON processor.
-This approach uses very minimal resources (memory, cpu, network traffic) comparing to the solution with full blown web browser and its plugin/macro.
-This auto submitter send only the necessary http requests to AWS without many other http requests normally communicated between a browser and web server.
-The authentication process needs only 3 http requests to get the necessary tokens (auth-userInfo, auth-creds and x-csrf-token).
+The aim of this DeepRacer Auto Submission Tool is, as the title says, to resubmit automatically a DeepRacer model every 30 minutes using only the command-line interface.
+It consists of several shell scripts and requires only curl, a command-line tool for data transfer, and jq, a lightweight command-line JSON processor.
+This approach uses very minimal resources (memory, CPU, network traffic) comparing to the solution with a full-blown web browser and its plugin/macro.
+This auto submitter sends only the necessary HTTP requests to AWS without many other HTTP requests normally communicated between a browser and a web server.
+The authentication process needs only 3 HTTP requests to get the necessary tokens (auth-userInfo, auth-creds, and x-csrf-token).

 ### Usage
 1. First Install the requirements (curl is normally already installed on your machine):